Francesca Tripodi

 Her research has been covered by The Washington Post, The New York Times, The New Yorker, The Columbia Journalism Review, Wired, The Guardian and The Neiman Journalism Lab.

-July 16, 2019 – Google and Censorship through Search Engines
+July 16, 2019 – Google and Censorship through Search Engine

 April 10, 2019 – Technological Censorship and Public Discourse